Cabinet ministers circle the wagons to defend Boris Johnson

 A number of ministers publically backed the PM.

-Cabinet ministers have rallied behind the Prime Minister to publically shore up Boris Johnson’s support – with one notable exception yet to express his support.
+Cabinet ministers have rallied behind the Prime Minister to publicly shore up Boris Johnson’s support.

 Senior Conservatives flooded broadcast studios and social media with praise for the PM following his admission he attended a “bring your own booze” party in No 10 in May 2020 and fears over Tory revolt rose.